JosephNjorog/SmartMeetingScheduler/frontend/smartmeeting/README.md

 ---

 Thank you for using the Smart Meeting Scheduler!
 If you have any questions or need further assistance, feel free to contact us.
-Happy scheduling!
+Happy scheduling And have fun!